Bones50/FS25-Distribution-Redux/README.md

 # FS25-Distribution-Redux
 Replaces Farming Simulator 25's standard distribution system with a smarter, demand-driven logistics network.
 Distribution Redux automatically moves resources between productions, animal husbandries, silos, and storages based on actual demand.
-It prioritises the nearest available source, supports automatic feed, straw, and water distribution, and gives you full control over how each output is handled.
+It prioritises the nearest available source, supports automatic feed, straw, and water distribution, and gives you full control over how each output is handled!

 If you need help, join the discord: https://discord.gg/nK5Q7KCbY